hiperwalk/hiperwalk/docs/documentation/index.rst

 .. automodule:: hiperwalk

-There are three categories available for aiding the study of quantum walks.
+There are four categories available for aiding the study of quantum walks.

 .. toctree::
     :maxdepth: 1

     graph.rst
+    plot.rst
     quantum_walk.rst
-    plot.rst
-    generator.rst
+    simulator.rst